alibaba-damo-academy/RynnVLA-001/README.md

 <p>

-Here we provide instructions on how to finetune the model with your own LeRobot data （Stage 2 and Stage 3).
+Here we provide instructions on how to finetune the model with your own LeRobot data （ActionVAE and Stage 3).
 We will release instructions on how to train models from scratch.
 Stay tuned!

 ### Step 1: Prepare Pretrained Models